m-wrona/event-sourcing/README.md

-# event-sourcing
+# event-sourcing-reveno
-Samples for CQRS and event-sourcing patterns
+Samples usage of Reveno lib for CQRS and event-sourcing patterns